CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 Indexes are used to speed up data retrieval from a database.
 The index keys are based on the table's columns.
 It is useful when we want to select some values of a large database.
+The CREATE INDEX statement is used to create indexes in tables.
 #### What are database transactions?
 When to use?
 A transaction is a unit of work that is performed against a database.
 Transactions are units or sequences of work accomplished in a logical order, whether in a manual fashion by a user or automatically by some sort of a database program.
 #### What kind of database relations do you know?
 How to define them?
-One to One Relationships
-One to Many and Many to One Relationships
+One to One Relationships - one table one row to other table's one row One to Many and Many to One Relationships
 Many to Many Relationships
-Self Referencing Relationships
+Self Referencing Relationships - tables a foreign key constraint can reference columns within the same table
 #### You have a table with an “address” field which contains data like “3525, Miskolc, Régiposta 9.” (postcode, city, street name and address).
 How would you query all records related to Miskolc?
 with wildcard %
 SELECT * FROM table WHERE address LIKE '%Miskolc%';
 #### How would you keep track of what kind of data has changed after an UPDATE or DELETE operation in a table?
+There would be 2 tables, linked with foreign key constraints.
-I would create a table which would store the deleted/original version data.
+I would create a table which would store the deleted/original version data, or I create a new table without the deleted data.

 ### HTML & CSS

 #### What’s the difference between XML, XHTML and HTML?
+XML: stands for eXtensible Markup Language, it was designed to store and transport data, it is both human- and machine-readable.
+XML is meant to carry data based on what the data is, while HTML's purpose is to display data based on how it looks.
 XHTML is HTML written as XML.
-XHTML is very similar to HTML, but it is stricter.
-While HTML runs on the major browsers while containing 'bad' practices (for e.g.: not closed elements, missing '<!DOCTYPE ....>'), XHTML needs to contain everything according to rules.
+XHTML is very similar to HTML, but it is stricter: while HTML runs on the major browsers while containing 'bad' practices (for e.g.: not closed elements, missing '<!DOCTYPE ....>'), XHTML needs to contain everything according to rules.
 #### How to include a JavaScript file in a webpage?